Enneagram Type Four: The Individualist

 Social Interaction Type Fours: Shame

 Social Fours are very sensitive.
 They feel that others have what they want and spend considerable time comparing themselves to others, leading to inferiority complexes.
 Social Fours feel emotions very deeply.
 They can sit in difficult feelings more comfortably than others, hoping that they’ll be noticed and rescued.
 They feel ashamed for having desires and therefore don’t often express them, but also feel frustrated that their needs aren’t being met; in this case, they view themselves as a victim.

-The 1:1 Bonding Four’s envy is present as competition.
+The One-to-One Bonding Four’s envy is present as competition.
 They may not consciously feel their envy, but they work against it by competing in everything they do.
 They feel inferior inside and overcompensate for this with arrogance.
-1:1 Bonding Fours can also be openly hostile, demanding, assertive, angry and intense.
+One-to-One Bonding Fours can also be openly hostile, demanding, assertive, angry and intense.
 These behaviors are the manifestation of the suffering and inadequacy they feel inside.

 Enneagram Type Four Wings

 Each Enneagram type has two wings, which are the numbers on either side of the Type.
 One wing is usually stronger than the other and its qualities are more likely to bleed over into the main Type.